BenjaminWills/gym-dashboard/README.md

 - Find a way to run the docker compose and then the gui in one command (desktop icon?)
 - Create a role for each new user created
 - restrict access to admin schema
+- add split updating page where you choose the split and the day and fill in each exercise

 ## Fixed